 This day will provide a background on the history and development of the VIBI and VIBI-FQ.
 The attributes of the vegetation community that are the metrics of the VIBI and VIBI-FQ, how they are measured and scored, and why the VIBI and VIBI-FQ are such excellent tools for determining the ecological condition of wetlands will be covered.

 Participants will visit local wetlands, set up monitoring plots, and collect all the data needed to generate VIBI and VIBI-FQ scores for the wetlands sampled.
 Each participant will be actively involved in establishing sample plots, sampling vegetation, recording information, and learning step by step the VIBI and VIBI-FQ protocols.

 It is recommended that participants have some experience in wetland plant identification and vegetation sampling.
-However, the instructor and often other participants have strong botany skills and will help others in the field with plant identificaitons.
-During the full day in the field the instructor will ensure that everyone fully understands the monitoring protocals and will provide insights to those less exprienced with plant identifications.
+However, the instructor and often other participants have strong botany skills and will help others in the field with plant identifications.
+During the full day in the field the instructor will ensure that everyone fully understands the monitoring protocols and will provide insights to those less experienced with plant identifications.
 Therefore, it is not necessary to have advanced skills in plant taxonomy to gain significant benefit from this training.

 * This course is certified by the Society of Wetland Scientists Professional Certification Program.